laravel/docs/validation.md

 The field under validation must be entirely alphabetic characters.

 > **Warning**
 > A wide range of Unicode letters are accepted by default.
-To restrict it to `a-z` `A-Z` in ascii range, give `:ascii` option.
+To restrict it to `a-z` `A-Z` in the ascii range, give the `:ascii` option.

 <a name="rule-alpha-dash"></a>
 #### alpha_dash